 眠いけど、まだ宿題があるから寝られません。 Nemui kedo, mada shukudai ga aru kara neraremasen.

-express openness
+Expressing openness

-express uncertainty
+Expressing uncertainty

 明日だと思うけど… Ashita dato omou kedo

-I think it's tomorrow but (not sure)
+I think it’s tomorrow, but (I’m not sure)

 - How to express longing in Japanese?